-Problem Possible Cause(s) Solution 1.
-The rip fence is not aligned with the blade.
-1. Align the fence to the blade.
+Problem Possible Cause(s) Solution The rip fence is not aligned with the blade.
+Align the fence to the blade.
 The material binds when making a rip 2.
 The material is warped.
-2. Select another piece of material. cut.
+Select another piece of material. cut.
 3. The feed rate is too high.
 3. Try again at a lower feed rate.
 The spreader or riving knife is not aligned with the blade.
 4. Align the spreader or riving knife.
 1. The blade is dull.
-1. Replace or sharpen the blade.
+Replace or sharpen the blade.
 The cuts are not even and/or clean.
-2. The blade is coated with pitch, gum or other material.
+The blade is coated with pitch, gum or other material.
 2. Clean or replace the blade.
-3. The blade is not the correct blade for the material or cut.
-3. Replace the blade.
+The blade is not the correct blade for the material or cut.
+Replace the blade.
 The blade is damaged or unbalanced.
-1. Replace the blade.
+Replace the blade.
 The saw vibrates too much.
 2. The floor is uneven.
-2. Move the saw to a level, even surface.
+Move the saw to a level, even surface.
 3. The bearings are worn.
 3. Replace the bearings.
 4. The belts are worn.
 4. Replace the belts.
-The motor starts clowly and/or fails to 1.
-The electrical supply voltage is too low.
-Ensure that the correct voltage is being supplied to the saw.
-The motor starts slowly and/or fails to reach nominal speed.
-2. The electrical supply line to the saw is under-rated.
+The motor starts slowly and/or fails to The electrical supply voltage is too low.
+Ensure that the correct voltage is being supplied to the saw. reach nominal speed.
+The electrical supply line to the saw is under-rated.
 Ensure that the line that supplies power to the saw is correctly sized for the required voltage and current.